 Shoulder bursitis, or subacromial/subdeltoid bursitis, is a painful condition that causes pain and limited range of motion of the shoulder.
 Bursitis is inflammation of a bursa – a tiny, fluid-filled sac that assists in minimizing friction at a point of friction between a bone and the surrounding soft tissue.
 Shoulder bursitis is often associated with shoulder impingement, a movement dysfunction involving the glenohumeral joint (shoulder) and the scapula (shoulder blade).

 - Pain at the tip of the shoulder

 - Pain that occasionally radiates into the upper arm

-- Painful arc of movement, usually around 90 degrees of elevation
+- Painful arc of movement, usually when reaching up or to the side

 - Minimal pain when the arm is down by your side